maicat11/dsp/01b-install_jupyter.md

 Review the [notes on using Jupyter Notebook](resources/jupyter_notebook_2_use.md) and create a test notebook.
 Do some practice and get accustomed to navigating around the notebook.

+ **Acknowledged** :thumbsup:
+ I have been using Jupyter for self practice and at work for nearly 2 years.